Skip to content

 Waikanae West Wellington — Property Data and Demographics

 Waikanae West is a small suburb in Wellington with a population of 4,755 and a median age of 59.
 Median personal income is $33K per year.
 The main ethnic groups are European, Māori, Asian.
-Wellington population estimates moved +0.8% in the year ended June 2024, after averaging +0.8% a year from 2018 to 2023, which should be read as a broader regional movement backdrop rather than suburb-level migration precision.
+Wellington population estimates moved +0.0% in the year ended June 2025, after moving +1.0% in 2024, which should be read as a broader regional movement backdrop rather than suburb-level migration precision.
 The resident employment base moved from 1,605 in 2018 to 1,902 in 2023 (+18.5%), which should be read as a census-to-census employment backdrop rather than a live jobs series.
 Te Waihanga's December 2025 Pipeline snapshot tracked over 12,000 NZ infrastructure initiatives, with more than 2,700 under construction and transport taking 52% of projected 2026 pipeline spend, which should be read as a broader national delivery backdrop rather than a suburb-specific project list.

 Median weekly rent in Waikanae West is $650 (650 houses, 0 units).
 This represents approximately 101% of median weekly personal income.